WalkerWhite/introcs-python/README.md

-# Student Tools for Introduction to Computing
+# Student Tools for Beginning Python

 Python is an extremely popular language for introduction to computing courses at various universities.
 However, many Python features require knowledge of advance language elements